Transfer on Death Deed

 Sign the deed in front of a notary public or other individual authorized by law to take acknowledgments.
 Record the form in each recording district where any part of the property is located.
 The form has no effect unless it is acknowledged and recorded before your death.

 This information may be on the deed you received when you became an owner of the property.
 This information may also be available in the office of the recorder in the recording district where the property is located.
-If you are not sure, consult a lawyer.
+If you are not sure, you may want to talk to a lawyer.

 Yes.
 If you have not yet recorded the deed and want to change your mind, simply tear up or otherwise destroy the deed.